strikerZ45/Coin-op/pages/Rich_Huff.md

 ## About
-Rich Huff started his business when he was a part time pinball repair man and also worked as a business consultant.
-The shop services any type of pinball machine because Rich has experience on working on the earliest pinball machines all the way up to the modern ones.
+Midwest Pinball is privately owned and operated by Rich Huff.
+Rich does repair and cleaning work for pinball machines in the Chicago area.
+Midwest Pinball does not do work on commercial units, as the company is structured to help residential customers who own pinball machines keep their machines like new.
+Midwest pinball has been in operation since 2001 when Rich worked part time as a pinball repairman and also worked full time as a business consultant.
+Rich eventually switched to working Midwest full time around 2008.
+Midwest services pinball machines of all types from a range of production dates.
+Rich has experience working on some of the earliest models of pinball machines all the way up to more modern units.
+Rich’s expertise in the industry and willingness to get the ball rolling will have you playing your games in no time at all.